tongson/omnia/README.md

 1. Provide a Makefile in `vendor/c/$(NAME)/Makefile`.
 See existing modules such as luaposix and lpeg for pointers.
 1. Add `$(NAME)` to `VENDOR_C`

+#### Development

+The default make target is development which runs Luacheck against your Lua source code.

+Luacov is also integrated.
+Just run the your test code with Luacov loaded e.g. `bin/lua -lluacov tests.lua`.
+Then `bin/luacov.lua` to generate the report.

 #### Example application using omnia

 The included Lua script might be too simplistic to demonstrate Omnia.
 For a more complicated application check my 'fork' of [LDoc](https://github.com/tongson/LDoc)